agenium-scale/boost.simd/doc/faq.md

 -------------------------------------------------

-  There are several factors which can reduce the speed-up obtained using **Boost.SIMD**.
+  There are several factors which can reduce the speed-up obtained using **@projectname**.
   - Have you enabled compiler optimizations?
     You must enable all compiler optimizations as well as defining the `NDEBUG` flag